 - Loren and Muriel Winterschied Scholarship

-Junior standing by Fall 2014, Washington resident who lives in the region west of the crest of the Washington Cascade Mountains and north of the southern border of Pierce County.
+Junior standing by the upcoming fall semester, Washington resident who lives in the region west of the crest of the Washington Cascade Mountains and north of the southern border of Pierce County.
 Recipient will have made recognized contributions to the well-being of the Willamette University community.

 - Mary L. Collins Graduate Scholarship

-Senior who will graduate during the 2013-14 academic year and who will pursue graduate study at an accredited university beginning with the 2014-15 academic year is eligible to apply.
+Senior who will graduate during the current academic year and who will pursue graduate study at an accredited university beginning next year is eligible to apply.
 Applicant must have a cumulative 3.2 GPA or higher and have completed 2 years of work in residence at Willamette.

 - Mary L. Collins Undergraduate Scholarship

-Student must be junior standing by Fall 2014 and have a cumulative 3.2 GPA or higher.
+Student must be junior standing by the upcoming fall semester and have a cumulative 3.2 GPA or higher.
 Students will be selected by the strength of their applications and faculty recommendations.
 Students must have completed 2 years of work in residence at Willamette.

 - Mary Stuart Rogers Scholarship

-Student must be junior standing by Fall 2014, have a cumulative 3.0 GPA or higher, and have full time enrollment.
+Student must be junior standing by the upcoming fall semester, have a cumulative 3.0 GPA or higher, and have full time enrollment.
 Student must maintain a 3.0 GPA during the award year[s].
 Recipients will demonstrate qualities such as dedication, compassion, patience, sensitivity, self-discipline, integrity, and leadership.
 Faculty recommendations and student essay are required.